mobkits/pinch-zoom/Readme.md

 * No interrapt with `touchmove` event when not scaled and move left/right.
 * Use 3d transform when possible and requestAnimationFrame to improve performance.
+* Built with reusable & lightweight components, no sucks jquery.

 ## Installation